simonkrauter/Open-EV-Charts/readme.md

 Open EV Charts
 ==============

-Open EV Charts is an open-source project to collect and visualize sales/registration numbers of passenger cars from various countries.<br>
-The primary goal is to track the adoption of battery electric vehicles (BEVs), both in absolute numbers and market share.<br>
+Open EV Charts is an open-source project to collect and visualize sales/registration numbers of passenger cars from various countries.
+The primary goal is to track the adoption of battery electric vehicles (BEVs), both in absolute numbers and market share.
 The chart data aggregation is highly configurable, enabling a wide range of analyses.

 Online version: https://open-ev-charts.org/